 *(Required second year)

-**(Courses that satisfy the Skills requirement: Appellate Practice, Arbitration, Business Planning, Conflict Management, Drafting: Contracts, Drafting: Patents, Drafting: Real Estate, Environmental Conflict Resolution, Environmental Practice, Estate Planning, Global Perspectives on Counter-Terrorism, Initial Public Offerings, Intellectual Property Licensing, Lawyering Skills, Mediation/Adv Negotiation, Pretrial Practice, Trial Advocacy, and other courses as may be designated by the academic dean.)
+**(Courses that satisfy the Skills requirement: Appellate Practice, Arbitration, Business Planning, Conflict Management, Drafting: Contracts, Drafting: Patents, Drafting: Real Estate, Environmental Conflict Resolution, Environmental Practice, Estate Planning, Global Perspectives on Counter-Terrorism, Initial Public Offerings, Intellectual Property Licensing, Lawyering Skills, Legal Writing for Judicial Clerks and Interns, Mediation/Adv Negotiation, Pretrial Practice, Trial Advocacy, and other courses as may be designated by the academic dean.)

 The law school registers students for all first year courses.
 First year students may not register for upper division classes.